 Can I study the MAPP entirely at a distance/online?
 Or is some attendance required?

 There is no mandatory attendance on campus; the course can be done entirely online.
-Pre-Covid, we ran one attendance workshop a month over a weekend, but it was never mandatory to attend, and the workshops were audio-recorded so that you could listen in afterwards.
+Pre-COVID, we ran one attendance workshop a month over a full weekend, but it was never mandatory to attend, and the workshops were audio-recorded so that you could listen in afterwards.
 We also run a monthly evening webinar for anyone who may find that more useful – but again, this too is recorded.
 There are also online materials and discussion boards and peer action learning set groups so that you can study entirely at a distance if that is most convenient for you.

-At the moment, the weekend workshops are all held online because of Covid.
-Once we return to wider on-campus teaching, we may introduce a new form of blended learning, where we continue to hold the weekend workshops online, but also provide a classroom and a facilitator for those wishing to study together, so that we can maximise ‘live’ attendance, even if geographically far away, but also giving people who want to/can attend in person the opportunity to do so alongside those online.
+For the past year and a half, our weekend workshops were held entirely online because of the COVID pandemic.
+Now that we are returning to in-person teaching, we are introducing a new form of blended/hybrid learning, where we continue to hold the weekend workshops online, but also provide a classroom and a facilitator for those wishing to study together, so that we can maximise ‘live’ attendance, even if geographically far away, but also giving people who want to/can attend in person the opportunity to do so alongside those online.
 There will be a lecturer online and another in the classroom so that there is faculty available for all.
 The weekends will still be recorded, for anyone unable to ‘attend live’ either online or in person.

 What is the difference between the 2 and 3 year track?